aws-samples/amazon-cloudfront-log-analysis/lab1-serveless-cloudfront-log-analysis/README.md

       <summary>CLICK TO EXPAND FOR OPTIONAL SECTION</summary>

  ![device-form-factor-visualize-2.png](./assets/device-form-factor-visualize-2.png)

+**Use-case:** Based on the popular device form factor(s) that customers in a particular region or country are using to browse your website you can prioritize customization and optimization of your content on those form factor(s).

  - Click the **Filter** icon in the QuickSight navigation pane
  - Click on **+** symbol next to Applied Filters